usecannon/cannon/packages/website/content/docs.md

 * `options` - The options to be used when initializing this cannonfile

 **Outputs**
-The return object from the imported cannonfile are provided under the namespace of the import action.
-For example, if a package is imported with `[import.uniswap]` and its cannonfile deploys a contract with `[contract.pair]` which outputs `address`, this address would be accessible at `<%= imports.uniswap.contracts.pair.address %>`.
+This action updates the return object by adding an entry to the `imports` key with the action’s name.
+The value of the entry is the return object of the imported cannonfile.
+For example, if a package is imported with `[imports.uniswap]` and its cannonfile deploys a contract with `[contract.pair]` which outputs `address`, this address would be accessible at `<%= imports.uniswap.contracts.pair.address %>`.

 ### run